-- You can open the file 4.1.turn_the_knob.ino under the path of 3in1-kit\learning_project\4.1.turn_the_knob. - Or copy this code into Arduino IDE.
+- You can open the file 4.1.turn_the_knob.ino under the path of 3in1-kit\basic_project\4.1. turn_the_knob. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

 After uploading the codes to the board, you can open the serial monitor to see the reading value of the pin.
 When rotating the axis of the potentiometer, the serial monitor will print the value $0\sim1023$.